thesarahlandini/thesarahlandini/README.md

 - 👋 Hi, I’m @thesarahlandini
-- 👀 I’m interested in data science and database management
+- 👀 I’m interested in data science, database management, and learning more about software engineering
-- 🌱 I’m currently learning Data Science at Drexel University
+- 🎓 I graduated from Drexel University with a Bachelor of Science in Data Science
-- ✨ I’m looking to collaborate on projects
+- 🤝 I’m looking to collaborate on projects
 - 📫 Email me at sarahmlandini@gmail.com

 <!---